lverwimp/tf-lm/config/README.md

 Optional:
 * **per_sentence**: by default, the network trains on batches that contain parts of sentences/multiple sentences; if this option is set, each sentence individually is processed (padded until the length of the longest sentence in the data)
+!!! do not compare perplexities of language models trained per sentence with perplexities of language models trained on batches (the padding symbols seriously decrease the perplexity because they are easy to predict) !!!
 * **early_stop**: e.g. 2; if a value for early_stop is given, training will be stopped if the validation perplexity has not improved compared to the last 2 epochs
 * **nbest**: file with (n-best) hypotheses that should be rescored (the model should already be trained and be specified as 'lm'); can only be used with sentence-level language models!
 * **lm**: trained model that can be used for n-best rescoring